Company Formation Services

 Northern Ireland, as an integral part of the United Kingdom, maintains a well-established corporate landscape that remains largely stable, with no groundbreaking changes in sight.
 Instead, the region’s primary focus lies in rebalancing its economy, shifting away from historical economic models that were shaped by Northern Ireland’s turbulent past.

-The Northern Ireland economy has in the past been dominated by manufacturing industry and agriculture, but there has been a shift over the last 30 years to a more service-based economy including the public sector.
-The largest private sectors in Northern Ireland are wholesale and retail, manufacturing, and business and professional services (real estate and renting and business activities).
-However, as the Varney Review argued, there are also significant opportunities for the Northern Ireland economy which can be seen in the creation of new markets in other sectors such as information and communication technologies and financial services.
+Historically, the Northern Irish economy has been characterized by a dominant manufacturing industry and agricultural sector.
+However, the past three decades have witnessed a gradual transition towards a more service-oriented economy, notably in the public sector.
+The largest contributors to the private sector in Northern Ireland encompass wholesale and retail, manufacturing, and business and professional services, including real estate, renting, and business activities.
+Yet, as suggested by the Varney Review, substantial opportunities lie ahead for the Northern Irish economy, with the emergence of new markets in sectors such as information and communication technologies and financial services.

-The government has recognised that rebalancing of the Northern Ireland economy will depend on high productivity sectors becoming larger and firms within all sectors increasing their productivity.
+The government acknowledges that economic rebalancing hinges on high-productivity sectors expanding and firms across all sectors enhancing their productivity.